By Tom Towson

 By February 1 of each year, the Department must report to the state legislature the UI trust fund balance as of the prior December 31, for purposes of determining the SUI taxable wage base for the calendar year.
 If the UI trust fund balance on December 31 of any year is less than $900 million, the taxable wage base is $9,000.
 If the trust fund balance is above $900 million, but less than $1 billion on December 31, the taxable wage base is $8,000.
 If the trust fund balance exceeds $1 billion on December 31, the taxable wage base is $7,000.

-Vermont (fiscal year jurisdiction) Announcement Relating to 2024/2025 Unemployment Tax Rates Effective July 1, 2024 to June 30, 2025, the Vermont contribution rate schedule for employers remains Schedule 1.
+Vermont (fiscal year jurisdiction) Announcement Relating to 2024/2025 Unemployment Tax Rates and 2025 Wage Base Effective July 1, 2024 to June 30, 2025, the Vermont contribution rate schedule for employers remains Schedule 1.
 Rates under Schedule 1 range from 0.4% for Rate Class 0 to 5.4% for Rate Class 20.
 New employers pay 1.0% for this period, while new out-of-state employers in certain industries pay as follows: 2.2% for employers involved in the construction of buildings; 3.9% for employers involved in heavy and civil engineering construction; and 2.8% for specialty trade contractors.

 Virgin Islands Bill No. 33-0090 The bill (amending Title 24, chapter 12, sections 302 and 308 of the Virgin Islands Code) replaces the reserve ratio experience rating methodology with a payroll variation methodology to determine employer unemployment Insurance tax rates beginning January 1, 2024.
 With the new methodology, employers’ tax rates will be based on changes in payroll for the preceding twelve quarters.
 As an employer's payroll increases, the tax rate would be lowered, and the converse for employers that have decreasing payrolls.

-Washington Announcement Relating to 2025 Wage Base Effective January 1, 2025, employers will pay unemployment taxes on the first $72,800 paid to each employee, up from $68,500 in 2024.
+Effective January 1, 2025, employers will pay unemployment taxes on the first $72,800 paid to each employee, up from $68,500 in 2024.

 Washington State SB 5061 The legislation has a number of provisions designed to provide unemployment tax relief to employers.
 The legislation sets the maximum social tax as follows: (1) 0.50% for 2021; (2) 0.75% for 2022; (3) 0.80% for 2023; (4) 0.85% for 2024; and (5) 0.90% for 2025 and suspends the solvency surcharge for 2021 to 2025.
 From February 8, 2021 until May 31, 2026, the 10% Voluntary Contribution Program (VCP) surcharge is not charged and the VCP payment deadline is extended to March 31.
 The minimum amount of a voluntary contribution must result in a recomputed benefit ratio at least two rate classes lower than the original rate class; and only employers who have moved up at least eight rate classes may use the program.